 - Pre-heat your oven to a low temp (80 degrees).

-- Clean your jars in hot, soapy water.
+- Clean the jars in hot, soapy water.
+Rinse.

 - Place the jars on a baking tray and place in the oven to dry.
 Remove once dry.
 Your jars are now sterilised and are ready to be filled.

 Yes you can freeze chutney.
 You can freeze it in ice cube trays and then pop them into ziplock bags once frozen.
 You can add these frozen cubes to stews for an instant flavour kick!
 Frozen chutney will last for around 3 months.

 How long does chutney last for?